apple1986/SAMatch/README.md

 SAMatch： SAM-Guided and Match-based Semi-Supervised Segmentation for Medical Image

-This paper has been published in Medical Physics https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.17785 Xu, Guoping, et al. "A segment anything model‐guided and match‐based semi‐supervised segmentation framework for medical imaging."
+This paper has been published in Medical Physics: https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.17785

+Xu, Guoping, et al. "A segment anything model‐guided and match‐based semi‐supervised segmentation framework for medical imaging."
 Medical physics (2025).

-The paper can be found in https://arxiv.org/abs/2411.16949 Xu G, Qian X, Shao H C, et al. A SAM-guided and Match-based Semi-Supervised Segmentation Framework for Medical Imaging[J]. arXiv preprint arXiv:2411.16949, 2024.
+The paper can be found in https://arxiv.org/abs/2411.16949

+Xu G, Qian X, Shao H C, et al. A SAM-guided and Match-based Semi-Supervised Segmentation Framework for Medical Imaging[J]. arXiv preprint arXiv:2411.16949, 2024.